A Guide to All Things DirectAdmin

 Users – view all users on the system

 Knowing where to go for information is critical when you’re dealing with something at the very core of your online presence, like a control panel.
 While the official website of DirectAdmin is a great resource, keep in mind that you don’t have to leave the KnownHost site to learn more.

 Fully managed, outstanding specification, DirectAdmin hosting available to suit your specific business needs.

 Featuring dozens of questions and answers explaining exactly how to handle common admin tasks, the DirectAdmin page on the KnownHost wiki is a good place to quickly get familiar with the ins and outs of using DirectAdmin.

-If you’d like to get a head to head comparison between DirectAdmin and cPanel, in great detail, check out this page on the KnownHost wiki.
+If you’d like to get a head to head comparison between DirectAdmin and cPanel, in great detail, check out this page on the KnownHost knowledge base.
 It really is an incredible resource with tons of information from Apache to webmail.